Atuagagdliutit/Grønlandsposten: Atuagagdliutit

 in Atuagagdliutit in 1861, a woodcut showing the American navy visiting Nuuk, was the first ever newspaper color illustration.

 During the 1930s, the newspaper gradually changed away from the focus on tales and towards social problems and other ordinary news.

 Grønlandsposten

-During World War II, Greenland was largely isolated from the outside world, and therefore a Danish language newspaper was circulated in the Greenland capital Nuuk by the name of Grønlandsposten.
+During World War II, Greenland was largely isolated from the outside world, and therefore a Danish language newspaper was circulated in the Greenland capital Nuuk (Godthåb) by the name of Grønlandsposten.
 The newspaper became popular enough to be distributed after the end of World War II and it was distributed until 1952 when the two papers merged.

 Distribution

 The old Atuagagdliutit was for many years published monthly, and that pattern continued after the merger with Grønlandsposten.
 From the 1960s, the newspaper became published every fortnight, and within few years, the newspaper became published once every week, then twice a week, and then three times a week.
 In 1993, the newspaper was once again published only twice a week, mainly because of distribution problems.